-A concerned group sitting around a kitchen table has become the only AIDS Community Center in western Pennsylvania.
+A concerned group sitting around a kitchen table has become the only AIDS Community in western Pennsylvania.

 In 1985-86 Pittsburgh was reeling from a surge of deaths from what is now known as AIDS.
 People originally from Pittsburgh returned home when they became ill.
 They needed support and help, but AIDS alienated many of them from their families.